kibeert/kibeert/README.md

 - 🔭 I’m currently learning and  working on django
-- 🤔 I’m a fulstack developer
+- 🤔 I’m a fullstack developer
 - 💬 Feel free to reach out